-The subject property contains 40,147 square feet of net land area.
+The subject property contains 210,263 square feet of land area.
 The property is zoned primarily for multi-family residential development or mixed use development consisting in the large majority of multi-family residential gross floor area.

 The appraisal assignment requires that we analyze the market value of the subject property first as an entitled site with approvals to construct a new project at the maximum allowed intensity under base level zoning parameters.
-On that basis, the property could support a new development with a density of 30 dwelling units per acre, 36,132 square feet of residential gross floor area, and 6,022 square feet of non-residential gross floor area, for a total gross floor area of 42,154 square feet.
+On that basis, the property could support a new development with a density of 30 dwelling units per acre, 189,237 square feet of residential gross floor area, and 31,539 square feet of non-residential gross floor area, for a total gross floor area of 220,776 square feet.

 The assignment also requires that we analyze the market value of the property as an entitled site with approvals to construct a new project in accordance with the submitted development proposal.
-On that basis, the property would be developed at a density of 113.9 dwelling units per acre and 95,371 square feet of gross floor area, nearly all of which would be residential floor area.
+On that basis, the property would be developed at a density of 100 dwelling units per acre and 471,986 square feet of gross floor area, of which 99.57% would be residential floor area according to the June 26, 2020 building plans.